textX/textX/docs/grammar.md

 ### Syntactic predicates

-Syntactic predicates are expressions that are used to implement lookahead.
-These expression will never consume any input.
-There are two type of syntactic
+Syntactic predicates are operators that are used to implement lookahead.
+The lookahead is used to do parsing decision based on the part of the input ahead of the current position.
+Syntactic predicates are written as a prefix of some textX rule expression.
+The rule expression will be used to match input ahead of the current location in the input string.
+It will either fail or succeed but will never consume any input.

-predicates:
+There are two type of syntactic predicates:

 * **Not - negative lookahead** (`!`) - will succeed if the current input doesn't match the expression given after the `!` operator.